mohroba/nft_content_verification/README.md

 ## Acknowledgments

-We would like to express our sincere appreciation to the following individuals, organizations, and projects that have contributed to the development and success of [Your Project Name]:
+I would like to express our sincere appreciation to the following individuals, organizations, and projects that have contributed to the development this project:

-- **[Name]:** Brief description or reason for acknowledgment.
-- **[Name]:** Brief description or reason for acknowledgment.
-- **[Name]:** Brief description or reason for acknowledgment.
+- **IKIU:** Imam Khomeini International University (Faculty of Computer Engineering).
+- **Dr.HamidReza Hamidi:** Assitant Professonr [@IKIU](https://ikiu.ac.ir/) & Supervisor of the project.

 Special thanks to the following open-source projects: